mittechteam/wican-fw/README.md

 1. **Connect the Module to Your Laptop:**
    - Connect the setup module to your laptop.
-   - Connect your wican module to the
+   - Connect your wican module to receive can data with the relevant device.

 2. **Configure the CAN Interface:**
    - Run the following commands in your terminal to configure the CAN interface and receive data: